TMS - FAQS

 CAN TMS THERAPY BE A GOOD OPTION FOR PATIENTS EVEN IF THE INDIVIDUAL IS STILL ON ANTIDEPRESSANT MEDICATIONS?

 Yes.
 TMS directly stimulates the brain without involving the rest of your body, which is drastically different from medications which works systemically.
 Medication side effects involve weight gain, sexual dysfunction, nausea, dry mouth, sedation, skin rash, gastrointestinal complications, and many other symptoms.
 Conversely, TMS has minimal side effects, involving only temporary headache and mild scalp discomfort.
 TMS has a very low risk (1/20,000) of transient seizure which is significantly lower than most psychiatric medications.

 IS TMS THE SAME AS OTHER THERAPEUTIC MAGNETIC PRODUCTS?

-No. TMS Therapy involves a unique method of using very powerful pulsed magnetic fields for potential therapeutic benefit.
+No. Not all magnetic products are created equal.
+TMS Therapy involves a unique method of using very powerful pulsed magnetic fields for potential therapeutic benefit.
 The intensity of the magnetic field is similar to that of the magnetic fields used in MRI.
 These techniques differ radically from the popular use of low intensity, static magnetic fields.
 These products deliver weak and undirected static fields that are not capable of activating brain cells.
 There is significant difference in strength, power, intensity, and biological effect.